GAVI: Funding

 Gavi runs in five-year funding cycles which enables it to negotiate long-term deals with vaccine manufacturers.
-Industrialised countries are GAVI's principal donors, providing approximately three-quarters of the total funding.
+Industrialised countries are Gavi's principal donors, providing approximately three-quarters of the total funding.
 All donor governments are represented on the Gavi Board through a constituency system (i.e. one donor country will represent several donors in their constituency).

 In the period of 2016–2020, Gavi received US$9.3 billion, with over half of the total funding provided by the three largest donors: the UK, the Bill & Melinda Gates Foundation (BMGF), and the USA (see table).

-Following the Global Vaccine Summit in June 2020 hosted in the UK, $8.8 billion (USD) was raised for the funding cycle 2021 to 2025; exceeding the target of $7.4 billion.
-This included $2 billion from the UK, $1.6 billion from the Gates Foundation and $1 billion from Norway.
+Following the Global Vaccine Summit in June 2020 hosted in the UK, US$8.8 billion was raised for the funding cycle 2021 to 2025; exceeding the target of US$7.4 billion.
+This included US$2 billion from the UK, US$1.6 billion from the Gates Foundation and US$1 billion from Norway.

-For the 2026-2030 funding cycle, the UK announced it was committing to donate £1.25 billion (roughly $1.7 billion), The Gates Foundation announced a $1.6 billion contribution, and the US announced it was donating $0.
-As a result, GAVI announced it would fall almost $3 billion short of its budget aim of $11.9 billion with a total budget of $9 billion.
+For the 2026-2030 funding cycle, the UK announced it was committing to donate £1.25 billion (roughly US$1.7 billion), The Gates Foundation announced a US$1.6 billion contribution, and the US announced it was donating US$0.
+As a result, Gavi announced it would fall almost US$3 billion short of its budget aim of US$11.9 billion with a total budget of US$9 billion.